-An additional feature of HARC is that it is the site of one of Missouri’s oldest standing brick homes, the Thomas Hickman House, built in 1819.
+An additional feature is that it is the site of one of Missouri’s oldest standing brick homes, the Thomas Hickman House, built in 1819.

-Interdisciplinary cooperation at HARC allows researchers from several departments including entomology, plant pathology, horticulture, forage crops and agroforestry to combine knowledge and research efforts to address a more diverse array of topics.
+Interdisciplinary cooperation at the property allows researchers from several departments including entomology, plant pathology, horticulture, forage crops and agroforestry to combine knowledge and research efforts to address a more diverse array of topics.

 Projects of the Limnology Lab at the University of Missouri include the Lakes of Missouri Volunteer Program (LMVP) and the statewide lake assessment.